bschollnick/QuickBBS/docs/QuickBBS.md

 ### Prerequisites
 - Python 3.12-3.14
-- Django 6.0 or higher (currently using 6.0.3 — the built-in task framework requires Django 6)
+- Django 6.1 or higher (currently using 6.1.0).
+Django 6.0 introduced the built-in task framework; 6.1 is the actual floor here because `FileIndex`/`DirectoryIndex` use the `DB_CASCADE`/`DB_SET_NULL` on_delete options, which are DB-enforced `ON DELETE` constraints added in 6.1 and don't exist on 6.0.
+Downgrading to Django 6.0 or earlier would require reverting those FK fields to the classic `models.CASCADE`/`models.SET_NULL` (app-level, not DB-enforced) and regenerating the affected migrations.
 - PostgreSQL (currently used - testing would be needed for other database engines)
 ### Installation